serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 ## ROS melodic on Raspberry Pi 3 B+

-Although there is pre-built ros-kinetic image from Ubuquity, I would like to run ROS melodic on my Raspberry Pi 3 b+ with Raspberry Camera support.
+Although there is a pre-built ros-kinetic image from Ubuquity, I would like to run ROS melodic on my Raspberry Pi 3 b+ with Raspberry Camera support.

 You can find the image I build here __ TODO __.
 To use it you need to download it and write on SD card as with any other image for RPi.

 Credentials:

 * User: ubuntu

 * password: robotrobot

 * wifi hotspot SSID: ub_rpi_net

 * wifi password: robotwifi

 Change the passwords as soon as you logged in.